RHenigan/sdl_evolution/proposals/0000-android-12-issues.md

 ### Bluetooth Runtime Permissions

 In the use case of the device only being connected over USB we could try to start the `SdlRouterService` of an application that does have Bluetooth Permissions to ensure we select a `SdlRouterService` that can start the `bluetoothTransport`.
 The problem with this solution is when we choose to start a `SdlRouterService` that is different than the one started by the `USBAccessoryAttachmentActivity`, the `USBTransferProvider` will try to bind to the wrong `RouterService`.
 This will require a larger refactor of the `USBTransferProvider`.

-### PendingIntent Mutable Flag

-The one case where PendingIntents were being used previously in the library we can set the flag to be `PendingIntent.FLAG_MUTABLE` but as we are handing the PendingIntent off to the notificationManager and the intent does not need to be changed at any point we should use `PendingIntent.FLAG_IMMUTABLE`.

 ### Service Notification Delays